Beckon

 Restaurant in Denver, Colorado, U.S.

-Beckon is a Michelin-starred restaurant in Denver, Colorado.
+Beckon is a Michelin-starred restaurant in Denver, Colorado, United States.
+In 2024, Beckon was a semifinalist in the Outstanding Restaurant category of the James Beard Foundation Awards.

+Description

+The 18-seat restaurant serves contemporary cuisine, with dishes such as a goat crépinette, breaded oysters, and celery root.

+History

+Beckon opened on November 21, 2018.

+Reception

+Beckon received one Michelin star in 2023, becoming one of the first five restaurants in Colorado to earn one.
 In 2024, Beckon was a semifinalist in the Outstanding Restaurant category of the James Beard Foundation Awards.